-10) a.
-Full detailed designs (including the introduction of traffic regulation orders and other potential traffic measures if required) of all highways works, including the provision of two service laybys, two on-street parking spaces for disabled persons and one car club parking space, shall be submitted to and approved in writing by the City Council as Local Planning Authority, prior to the development commencing.
+- 10) a.
+Full detailed designs (including the introduction of traffic regulation orders and other potential traffic measures if required) of all highways works, including the provision of two service laybys, two on-street parking spaces for disabled persons and one car club parking space, shall be submitted to and approved in writing by the City Council as Local Planning Authority, prior to first occupation of the development. - b.

-b.
 The highway works approved under part a. of this condition shall be implemented in accordance with the approved details prior to the development being first occupied.